-In 1796, the young Swiss winemaker Jean Jacques - later John James Dufour (1763-1827) emigrated from Vevey (Canton Vaud ) to America and traveled through today's federal states Pennsylvania.
-Illinois and Kentucky, In the latter he first tried viticulture.
-He founded the Kentucky Vineyard Company with some citizens of Lexington, Jessamine County, which was reorganized in 1981 and still exists today.
-In 1798, Dufour acquired from a Peter Legaux Pennsylvania 1,500 cuttings of 35 different grape varieties.
-He planted it in 1799 south of Lexington on an area of five acres on a bend of the Kentucky River.
-Among them was the Alexander which Dufour called "Cape Grape" because he had mistakenly been told by Legaux that she was from the Cape of South Africa.
-Most were European vines and went in, especially on unknown for European varieties mildew and extremely bad weather, but the Alexander survived as one of the few varieties.
+In 1796 the young Swiss winemaker Jean Jacques - later John James Dufour (1763-1827) emigrated from Vevey (Canton Vaud ) to America and traveled through today's federal states Pennsylvania.
+Illinois and Kentucky, In the latter, he first tried to make wine.
+He founded the "Kentucky Vineyard Company" with some citizens of the city of Lexington in Jessamine County, which was reorganized in 1981 and still exists today.
+In 1798 Dufour acquired from a Peter Legaux Pennsylvania 1,500 cuttings from 35 different grape varieties.
+He planted them on an area of five acres south of Lexington on a loop of the Kentucky River in 1799.
+Among them was the Alexander Dufour called "Cape Grape" because he had mistakenly received the information from Legaux that it came from the Cape in South Africa.
+Most were European vines and died, especially on the unknown for European varieties mildew and extremely bad weather, but the Alexander survived as one of the few varieties.

-Because of these problems, the experiment went awry after just three years, and Dufour left the Viticulture Association.
-But the viticulture activities were continued by the society, therefore one can this vineyard as the first commercially led viticulture enterprise of the USA describe.
-Today's successor to this historic site is the winery "Chrisman Mill Vineyards and Winery", not far from this location.
-Dufour sought a new place for his viticulture activities and in 1802 did not set very far from his first attempt as a winemaker on the Ohio River in today's state Indiana near Vevay in Switzerland County named after the Swiss immigrants a new vineyard he called "New Switzerland".
-There he produced his first wine of high quality in 1806 or 1807.
-Some barrels of the first harvest were transported by horse and cart to Washington in the White House to the then acting President Thomas Jefferson (1743-1826), who expressly praised the wine.
-In 1809 already 1,200 gallons Wine produced.
+Because of these problems, the experiment went wrong after only three years, and Dufour left the Viticulture Association.
+But the wine-growing activities were continued by the company, which is why this vineyard can be considered the first commercial wine-growing company in the world United States describe.
+The Chrisman Mill Vineyards and Winery, not far from this place, is considered the current successor to this historic site.
+Dufour was looking for a new place for his viticulture activities and did not go very far from his first attempt as a winegrower on the Ohio River in what is now the state in 1802 Indiana near Vevay in Switzerland-County, named after the Swiss immigrants, a new vineyard, which he called "New Switzerland".
+There he made his first high quality wine in 1806 or 1807.
+Some barrels of the first harvest were brought to Washington in the White House by horse and cart to Thomas, who was then President at the time Jefferson (1743-1826), who expressly praised the wine.
+In 1809 there were already 1,200 gallons Wine produces.